American Civil Liberties Union: 1980s

-Reagan era

 The ACLU defended Oliver North in 1990, arguing that his conviction was tainted by coerced testimony.

-The inauguration of Ronald Reagan as president in 1981 ushered in a twelve-year period of conservative leadership in the US government.
-Under the leadership of Reagan and Bush, the government pushed a conservative social agenda.

 The Arkansas 1981 creationism statute, which required schools to teach the biblical account of creation as a scientific alternative to evolution.
 The ACLU won the case in the McLean v.
 Arkansas decision.

 In 1982, the ACLU became involved in a case involving the distribution of child pornography (New York v.
 Ferber).
 In an amicus brief, the ACLU argued that child pornography that violates the three prong obscenity test should be outlawed.
 However, the law was overly restrictive because it banned artistic displays and non-obscene material.
 The court did not adopt the ACLU's position.

 During the 1988 presidential election, Vice President George H. W. Bush noted that his opponent Massachusetts Governor Michael Dukakis had described himself as a "card-carrying member of the ACLU" and used that as evidence that Dukakis was "a strong, passionate liberal" and "out of the mainstream".
 The phrase subsequently was used by the organization in an advertising campaign.

 1990s

-Free speech

 In 1997, ruling unanimously in the case of Reno v.
 American Civil Liberties Union, the Supreme Court voided the anti-indecency provisions of the Communications Decency Act (the CDA), finding they violated the freedom of speech provisions of the First Amendment.
 In their decision, the Supreme Court held that the CDA's "use of the undefined terms 'indecent' and 'patently offensive' will provoke uncertainty among speakers about how the two standards relate to each other and just what they mean."

-In 2000, Marvin Johnson, a legislative counsel for the ACLU, stated that proposed anti-spam legislation infringed on free speech by denying anonymity and by forcing spam to be labeled as such, "Standardized labeling is compelled speech."
-He also stated, "It's relatively simple to click and delete."
-The debate found the ACLU joining with the Direct Marketing Association and the Center for Democracy and Technology in 2000 in criticizing a bipartisan bill in the House of Representatives.
-As early as 1997, the ACLU had taken a strong position that nearly all spam legislation was improper, although it has supported "opt-out" requirements in some cases.
-The ACLU opposed the 2003 CAN-SPAM act suggesting that it could have a chilling effect on speech in cyberspace.
-It has been criticized for this position.